 Not all employers in the Ocean State are required to follow federal overtime law.
 The FLSA only covers employers engaged in the following activities:

 Rhode Island law ensures your right to earn overtime pay.
 Failure to pay overtime when it's due can be a state and federal labor violation.
-If you are you experiencing an overtime issues at work, help is available.
-An experienced Rhode Island attorney can guide you through the claim process, and help recover lost wages and any damages.
-Get started today by receiving a free claim review to learn more about your rights under Rhode Island law.
+If you're experiencing an overtime issues at work, help is available.
+Contact a local employment attorney today to learn how Rhode Island overtime laws apply to you and advise you on your next steps to recover any unpaid overtime.

 Contact a qualified attorney.